 Ormond Beach power poles will be inspected every eight years by FPL.

-Hurricane-related power outages have been reduced by about one week on average, and Florida Power and Light is working toward a goal to put 98% of all power lines underground by 2024, as part of a $4 billion statewide energy investment since 2006.
+Hurricane-related power outages have been reduced by about one week on average, and Florida Power and Light is working toward a goal to put 98% of main power lines underground by 2024, as part of a $4 billion statewide energy investment since 2006.

 “Since Hurricane Wilma, we realized that there were changes that we needed to make as a company in how we provide power to customers and how we ensure reliable service in good weather and bad,” said Bill Orlove, an FPL spokesperson.
 “Certainly, that was an example of the bad.”